MrZer0x0/EncoreMP/EncoreMP V0.81 ESP companion.md

 - `fDispositionMod` changed to 0.25 (from 1 in the base game)
 	- This value is a multiplier for how much your disposition with an NPC affects your haggling (but not bartering) success rates.
 It was dropped to 1/4 of the base game value to pair up with the changes made in the engine to how much disposition affects shop prices (disposition now also now has 1/4 of the original effect on those as well).

+**Training costs**
+* `iTrainingModset` to 7 (from 10 in the base game)
+	* This value is multiplied by the training cost in the engine to get the final player facing values.
+It has been lowered from 10 to 7, meaning training prices are 70% of the values in the first encoreMP release.
+This was done as a balance change.

 **Bribery (Speechcraft)**
 - `fBribe10Mod` set to 1 (from 35 in the base game)
 	- This value is the number of effective skill levels that are added to your bribe attempt when bribing 10 gold (note that bribing any amount switches the player to using their mercantile skill, instead of their speechcraft skill, for the attempt.
 So in effect you are paying 10 gold to use your mercantile skill instead of your Speechcraft skill with this option.)